 Starting the New Year With New Options in Cancer Care

-Proton therapy is one of the most advanced forms of radiation available today.
-It allows doctors to treat tumors with extreme accuracy while reducing damage to surrounding healthy tissue.
-For many patients, this can mean fewer side effects and a better quality of life during and after treatment.
+Proton therapy is one of the most advanced forms of radiation available today, allowing KCPI’s licensed care providers to treat tumors with extreme accuracy, while reducing damage to surrounding healthy tissue.
+For most patients, this means fewer side effects and a better quality of life during and after treatment.

 - Brain tumors